quietly Protecting our future

 Despite the location of the Katoomba Airfield in the middle of the National Park and World Heritage Area, no Environmental Impact Study has been taken.
 We are pretty concerned about that, and so is the Powerful Owl, one of the endangered species that lives here.

 Protecting the peace of the bush is important to maintain the health and biodiversity of species within the Blue Mountains National Park.
 As caretakers, it's our duty to protect vulnerable ecological communities like the Temperate Peat Swamps on Sandstone.

-An increase in helicopter noise in the National Park will clearly change the habitat for wildlife.
+You don't need a science degree to recognise that an increase in helicopter noise in the National Park will change the habitat for wildlife.
 Loud anthropogenic noise can alter vocal behaviour of species, reduce numbers, change vigilance and foraging behaviour, and impact individual fitness and the structure of ecological communities.

 protecting the peace for park visitors